Link Search Menu Expand Document

 In order to write the code that builds and renders your web maps you need a few things.

 1. First and foremost, you’ll need access to internet connection and a computer with an internet browser installed.
-Recent versions of Mozilla Firefox and Google Chrome are the recommended browsers.
+The most recent version of Google Chrome is the recommended browser for this workshop.

 pk.eyJ1IjoibGlseWRlbWV0IiwiYSI6ImNsazcyZ25zdjAzemwzcm1ydnNybmkwb2EifQ.ggoNMtZ32x8wK-tGYFOCDg

 It’s helpful to see your web-map change as you work.
 Live Server is an extension for Visual Studio Code that builds a local server to host HTML documents in-progress.
-To install, click the gear icon in the bottom left corner of VS Code and go to extensions.
+To install, first locate the Visual Studio Code application on your computer and open it.
+Then, click the gear icon in the bottom left corner of VS Code and go to extensions.
 Search for “Live Server” and install.

 vs-extensions